Jim Knoblach: Minnesota House of Representatives

 Knoblach was first elected to the Minnesota House of Representatives in 1994 and served until early 2007 after declining to run in the 2006 election.
-During his years in office Knoblach chaired the House Capital Investment Committee for two terms (1999-2002) and the House Ways and Means Committee for two terms (2003–06).
+During his years in office Knoblach chaired the House Capital Investment Committee for two terms (1999–2002) and the House Ways and Means Committee for two terms (2003–06).
 Knoblach also chaired the House Republican Election Committee from 1997 to 2001.
-Knoblach was also an Assistant Majority Leader from 1998-2002.
+Knoblach was also an Assistant Majority Leader from 1998 to 2002.

 In 2006, Knoblach ran for the Republican nomination for Minnesota's 6th congressional district and sought the party endorsement, but came in second of four to Michele Bachmann, who was then elected to Congress later that year.
 In 2014, Knoblach ran for State Representative in a different, more Democratic-leaning district, and narrowly defeated incumbent Zach Dorholt of District 14B, in what was then the most expensive State Representative race in Minnesota history.
 Knoblach was then named to again chair the House Ways and Means Committee.